DevExpress/testcafe/docs/articles/templates/intercept-http-requests/request-filter.md

     .respond(/*...*/);
 ```

-This predicate takes the `request` parameter that provides the following properties:
+This predicate takes the `request` parameter with the following properties:

 Property | Type | Description
 -------- | ---- | --------------